davidf03/hcdocs/README.md

 After this point in the document, the term *class structure* refers to any set of classes defined under a particular block, including the block itself, its elements and any compound selectors, such as those involving modifiers, :pseudo-classes, State Classes, etc.

-<a name="scss-nomenclature-anatomy-note-orders"></a>A class-structure consisting of only one class selector, i.e. its [block](#scss-nomenclature-blocks), is considered to be *lower-order*; all other class structures are considered *higher-order*.
+<a name="scss-nomenclature-anatomy-note-orders"></a>A class structure consisting of only one class selector, i.e. its [block](#scss-nomenclature-blocks), is considered to be *lower-order*; all other class structures are considered *higher-order*.
 For orders of Utilities, see [§ClassTypes.Utilities.Orders](#scss-nomenclature-types-utilities-orders).

 *<a name="scss-nomenclature-anatomy-note-levels"></a>Super-* and *sub-structures* refer to [composed](#scss-composition-note) class structures, typically [Components](#scss-nomenclature-types-components), which actively interact with each other.